 Avis Newman's statement, “A mark is sign of thought.”, informs my work on many levels.
 It encourages me to concentrate on what is happening in my mind as I work.
 How do thoughts form in relation to the movement of my hand or body?
 Do they align as my marks do, and then trail off and meet again?
 This led to an interest in the relationship between drawing and time.
 How is time experienced during the act of drawing?
 Does it fragment as a line bends?

 Non-hierarchy also influences my multi-dimensional approach to drawing and, in turn, perpetuates my process.
 Installations, 3D, and 2D works function on the same level.
-This allows them to engage in a mutual relationship, each informing and redeveloping the other.
-The sketch, while often seen as a spring board for arriving at a fully realized work, is at the core of this hierarchy, Sketches show a thought process; raw ideas and marks.
+This allows them to engage in an even relationship, each informing and redeveloping the other.
+The sketch, while often seen as a spring board for arriving at a fully realized work, is at the center of this, Sketches show a thought process; raw ideas and marks.
 I aim to preserve this quality in my works by leaving them at different stages of "finished".
-A work "ends" when a timer goes off or can continue to evolve and fragment in a space.
-This allows for viewers to see and engage in the thought process of a drawing.
-It also gives them space to finish a peice in their mind.
+It creates a space to finish a piece in the imagination.